brimdata/zync/design.md

 by processing only the most recent set of records comprising all of the uncompleted and unexpired records at any given time.

-> Zinger doesn't quite work as described here right now, but the changes
+> Zync doesn't quite work as described here right now, but the changes
 > required are small and easy.

 We will demonstrate the ideas here with some example ZSON files that can be run